Ravenbrook/mps/procedure/review.rst

 has a procedure.
 The phases involve varying groups of people (`.role`_) and have diverse purposes.

-_`.phase.handbook`: This section can be used as a short "handbook" for people who have learned the procedure.
+_`.phase.handbook`: This section may be used as a short "handbook" for people who have learned the procedure.
 (Compare with "A one-page inspection handbook" [Gilb-93]_.)